jrpotter/bookshelf/README.md

 server behaves, refer to the `.env` file located in the root directory of this project.

-A color/symbol code is used on generated PDF headers to indicate their status:
+A color code is used on generated PDF headers to indicate their status:

-* Teal coloring indicates the corresponding proof is complete.
-That is, the proof has been written in TeX and also formally verified in Lean.
-* Magenta coloring indicates the corresponding proof is in progress.
-That is, a proof in both TeX and Lean have not yet been finished, but is actively being worked on.
-* Red coloring indicates the formal Lean proof has not yet been started.
-It may or may not also indicate the TeX proof has been written.
+* Cyan statements indicate axioms and definitions.
+There must exist a corresponding `axiom` or `def` in Lean.
+* Teal statements indicate those with complete proofs in both LaTeX *and* Lean.
+* Magenta statements indicate those that have not been completely proven in either LaTeX or Lean (or both).
+Progress is currently being made to correct this though.
+* Red coloring is a catch-all for all statements that don't fit the above categorizations.
+Incomplete definitions, proofs only conducted in LaTeX, etc. belong here.